 In Syracuse on June 19th, on a sunny day perfect for rowing, the varsity got a typically slow start.
 But by the 1000 meter mark, they had advanced to second behind a surprising Cornell team.
 Cornell - winner of just one race the entire year and who finished dead last in their first heat at the IRA - held off the Huskies until the final 300 meters.
 In a rush to the finish line the Huskies brought the stroke rate higher and crossed needing another 100 meters - Cornell won by .8 seconds.
 It was a stunning win by an underdog Cornell team that had just swapped out of a Pocock shell into a Stempfli a few days prior to the race.
 Both the Husky freshmen and JV's fell short in their races to complete a disappointing Saturday at Syracuse.

 The Pan Am trials and elite National Championship offered an opportunity at redemption for the team.
-Held three days later on Lake Onandaga, the Huskies narrowly advanced to the final in a stirring .2 second win over a Vesper composite crew.
-In the final, they faced off against Steve Gladstone's Harvard lightweights, Vesper, and two other composite "all-star" crews (Cornell dropped out after losing two of their members).
+Held three days later on Lake Onondaga, they faced off against Steve Gladstone's Harvard lightweights, Vesper-Penn, and two other composite "all-star" crews (Cornell dropped out after losing two of their members).
 "The Harvard lightweights had a lightning fast start," said Dwight Phillips, "but we started to bring them back in by the 1,000.
 Vesper did their flutter and made a move on us, but we knew they would do that and were confident we could move back on them, and we did with a power 20."
 The final 500 meters was close, Washington and Vesper separating out of the pack and racing to the wire, Washington prevailing by about a half length.
 "Well, we're not collegiate champions but we are National Pan-Am champions" said an upbeat Erickson.

 Lake Calima, site of the 1971 Pan-Am's, is located 4,950 feet in the Andes mountains, ninety miles north of Cali.
 The road trip in from Cali was harrowing, with the team gawking over the cliffs of a winding mountain road for three hours before arriving at their pre-fabricated concrete hut located on the water.
 Shadowed by the towering mountains, with security provided by paramilitary forces with sub-machine guns, the scene resembled something out of an Indiana Jones movie.